...

 Miyabi Ine Boathouse’s Business Hours and Access Information

-Cycling the Ine Town and the Surrounding Coastal Lines
+Cycling the Ine Village and the Surrounding Coastal Lines

-If you are adventurous and love cycling, you can rent one of the e-BIKEs from Ine-chō Information Center and cycle along the coastal line to enjoy the magnificent Sea of Japan sceneries!
+If you are adventurous and love cycling, you can rent one of the e-BIKEs from Ine-chō Information Center and cycle along the coastal line to enjoy the magnificent Sea of Japan scenery!

-For example, the Kamaya Coast (カマヤ海岸) in the Instagram post is one of the most popular spots that attract many people across the country when they visit rural Kyoto.
+For example, the Kamaya Coast (カマヤ海岸) in the Instagram post is one of the most popular spots that attracts many people across the country when they visit rural Kyoto.

 If you would like to get some guidance around the area, consider booking one of the e-BIKE Cycling Guided Tours, where your guide will share the town’s history and a few fun facts.
 You will be guided through the Funaya and cycle along the hilly roads for wonderful views from various parts of Ine Bay.

-For more information, such as itinerary and cost, please refer to their website HERE.
+For more information, including the itinerary and cost, please refer to their website HERE.

 Important: If you aren’t planning to cycle for the whole day or are happy with the non-electric assisted bicycles, there are free tourism bikes that you can rent at one of the five bicycle ports in Ine.
 HERE is the map of where those five ports are.
 Please be aware that you can’t reserve these bikes.